Richiemalone1996/covid-19-Analysis/README.md

 **_Disclaimer_**: _The dataset are gotten from kaggle just to demostrate my capabilities on Power BI._

 ## Problem Statement
-1. What is the top 5 countries with the highest cases?
+1. What are the top 5 countries with the highest cases?
-2. What is the top 5 countries with the highest death rate?
+2. What are the top 5 countries with the highest death rate?
-3. What is the top 5 countries with the highest test?
+3. What are the top 5 countries with the highest test?
-4. What is the top 5 countries with the highest recovered and death cases?
+4. What are the top 5 countries with the highest recovered and death cases?

 ## Skills and concepts demonstrated: